 Their Dr. Prue Cormie says “If we could turn the benefits of exercise into a pill it would be demanded by patients, prescribed by every cancer specialist and subsidised by government.
 It would be seen as a major breakthrough in cancer treatment.”

-This is echoed in the UK, but here it’s one of those things everyone agrees on, but does nothing about.
+This is echoed in the UK, but here it’s one of those things everyone agrees on, but did nothing about.
+Until recently.

-The Clinical Oncology Society of Australia (COSA) is very clear about its recommendations:
+The Aussies are very good at looking after cancer survivors.
+The Clinical Oncology Society of Australia is very clear about this :

 - Exercise should be embedded as part of standard practice in cancer care and viewed as an adjunct therapy that helps counteract the adverse effects of cancer and its treatment.

 - All members of the multi-disciplinary cancer team should promote physical activity and help their patients adhere to exercise guidelines.

 - Best practice cancer care should include referral to an accredited exercise physiologist and/or physical therapist with experience in cancer care.